Martin Guerre: Life before leaving his wife

 Martin Daguerre was born around 1524 in the Basque town of Hendaye.
 In 1527, his family moved to the village of Artigat in the Pyrenees of southwestern France.
 They changed their name to Guerre.
 When he was about fourteen years old, Martin married Bertrande de Rols, the daughter of a well-off family.
-The marriage was childless for eight years until a son was born.
+The marriage was childless for eight years until a son, Sanxi (named after Martin's father), was born.

 Accused of stealing grain from his father, Martin abruptly disappeared in 1548.
 Canon law did not allow his abandoned wife to remarry.

 Martin Guerre's supposed return

 In the summer of 1556, a man arrived in Artigat who claimed to be the long-gone Martin Guerre.
 By his similar looks and detailed knowledge of Guerre's life, he convinced most of the villagers.
 Martin Guerre's uncle and four sisters, as well as his wife Bertrande, believed the man was Guerre, as he claimed, although doubts remained.

-The man who had returned as Martin Guerre lived for three years with Bertrande and her son; they had two children together, with one daughter surviving.
+The man who had returned as Martin Guerre lived for three years with Bertrande and her son; they had two children together, with one daughter, Bernarde, surviving.
 He claimed the inheritance of Guerre's father, who had died.
 When he sued Guerre's paternal uncle, Pierre Guerre, who had married Bertrande's widowed mother during Martin Guerre's long absence, for part of the inheritance, Pierre became suspicious.
 He and his wife tried to convince Bertrande that the returnee was an impostor.
-A soldier who passed through Artigat claimed the man was a fraud, pointing out that the true Martin had lost a leg in the war.
+A soldier who passed through Artigat claimed the man was a fraud, pointing out that the true Martin had lost a leg in the ongoing war in Italy.
 Pierre and his sons-in-law attacked the returnee with a club, but Bertrande intervened.

 In 1559, villagers accused the returnee of arson and of impersonating the real Martin Guerre.
-With Bertrande remaining on his side, he was acquitted in 1560.
+With Bertrande remaining by his side, he was acquitted in 1560.